Kiril-Lankov/sirma-academy-final-exam/footbal-tournament/README.md

 2.TeamDetails - this component will show all players in a roster view with search and filter functionality 3.PlayerInfo - this component will show info about players with their name,position, and number 4.MatchBracket - this component will display each match in the tournament bracket

+# Now I create a custom Hook named useCSV.js which will use for my csv files and reuse for each component